 School of Education, NUI Galway

-School of Education, NUI Galway Máistir Gairmiúil san Oideachas (MGO) students in an Educational Technology Turorial with lecturer Seán Ó Grádaigh.
+School of Education, University of Galway Máistir Gairmiúil san Oideachas (MGO) students in an Educational Technology Turorial with lecturer Seán Ó Grádaigh.

 iPad/Tablet mobility gives todays teachers and students the potential to transform practice in schools by reshaping how, when and where learning takes place (Melhuish & Falloon, 2010) which is clearly evident in these images of MGO students in an Ed Tech tutorial in the boardroom!